AT-Publishing/website/_posts/2017-01-03-monero-wallets.md

 So, the problem is that as Monero keeps evolving the codebase is not stable enough to think about hardware implementations.
 The code gets obsolete before there is chance to properly test it.

-Hopefully, there will at least be a native GUI soon™.

 {{ site.ads.aads728 }}